DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

 Description of Release
 ======================

-This document contains the release notes for Data Plane Development Kit (DPDK) release version 2.0.0 and previous releases.
+This document contains the release notes for Data Plane Development Kit (DPDK) release version |release| and previous releases.

 It lists new features, fixed bugs, API and ABI changes and known issues.

 For instructions on compiling and running the release, see the :ref:`DPDK Getting Started Guide <linux_gsg>`.